peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 8.  **Manual Processing (Solar Fire):** The formatted file is imported into Solar Fire, which calculates the required celestial data and exports it as `sf_chart_export.csv`.

 **Stage 5: Delineation Neutralization (Automated)**
-9.  **Neutralization (`neutralize_delineations.py`):** This script automates the rewriting of the esoteric source texts.
-It parses the raw `sf_delineations_library.txt`, intelligently filters and groups related items, and uses an LLM with a highly calibrated prompt to transform them into a library of neutral, psychological descriptions, saved as a series of `.csv` files in the `neutralized_delineations/` directory.
+9.  **Neutralization (`neutralize_delineations.py`):** This script uses a powerful hybrid strategy to rewrite the esoteric source texts.
+    *   **Fast Mode (`--fast`):** For initial runs, this mode bundles tasks into large, high-speed API calls (e.g., all 12 "Sun in Signs" delineations at once).
+This is highly efficient but may fail on some large tasks.
+    *   **Robust/Resume Mode (default):** For resuming or fixing failed runs, this mode processes each of the 149 delineations as a separate, atomic task.
+This granular approach is slower but guarantees completion by solving potential response truncation issues from the LLM.

 **Stage 6: Final Database Generation (Automated)**
 10. **Integration (`create_subject_db.py`):** Integrates the manually generated chart data with the final subject list, decodes the unique IDs, and produces a clean master database.